seL4/isabelle/src/Tools/VSCode/extension/README.md

   * Isabelle symbol abbreviations like "-->" are not accepted by VSCode.

-  * Lack of formal editor perspective in VSCode: only the cursor position (with surrounding lines of text) is used.
+  * Lack of formal editor perspective in VSCode: only the cursor position is used (with some surrounding lines of text).

   * Lack of formal markup in prover messages and popups.

-  * Lack of pretty-printing (line breaks) according to window and font dimensions.
+  * Lack of pretty-printing (logical line breaks) according to window and font dimensions.

   * Lack of GUI panels for Sledgehammer, Query operations etc.